SMSF Commercial Lease Agreement

 • White Nominees is the Landlord (not Black Nominees Pty Ltd).

-When the happy day comes that the property is paid off then the property is transferred to Black Nominees Pty Ltd atf the George and Jenny Superfund.
-The Legal Consolidated SMSF Lease caters to and allows for this future event.
+When the happy day comes that the property is paid off, then the property is transferred to Black Nominees Pty Ltd atf the George and Jenny Superfund.
+The Legal Consolidated SMSF Lease automatically caters to and allows for this future event.

 Full free sample of a Self-Managed Superannuation Fund Lease Agreement